 Common stock is a type of equity share issued by a corporation or entity.
 The buyers of common stock are referred to as shareholders.

-Common stocks are fractional shares or a percentage equity ownership of an entity.
+Stocks are fractional shares or a percentage equity ownership of an entity.
 Shares represent a proportional stake in the company’s net worth, income, cash flow, dividend, etc. Shareholder privileges usually include voting rights on issues that require shareholder approval and electing the directors of the entity.

 Why Issue Common Stock?